jack828/dotfiles/README.md

 #### NVIM 0.5 + Lua Issues

- - Lint is triggered whilst easymotion is in progress
  - Prettier has a hissy fit when an IIFE is used and toggles formatting
  - Linting with `<leader>p` sometimes pastes in extra characters